Single (1 person)

 Two appointments with our clients in the comfort of their own home.

-The purpose of the first appointment is to take instructions from our clients for their Wills (whether it be a Basic/Simple Will or a Smarter Will), and if requested, their instructions for Enduring Powers of Attorney and Advance Care Directive.
+The purpose of the first appointment is to take instructions from our clients for their Wills, and if requested, their instructions for Enduring Powers of Attorney and Advance Care Directive.
 This appointment usually takes approximately one hour.

 Susan then drafts the documents according to her client’s wishes and then forwards the drafts to her clients via email or post.